-HEADING
+Resistance prediction correlates with the time of antiretroviral exposure

-Besides comparing HTS and conventional population based Sanger genotyping method methods, we also analyzed the prevalence of NVP resistance.
-NVP is a NNRTI drug given to pregnant women as a prophylaxis for prevention from mother to child transmission (PMTCT) of HIV virus (Eshleman et al., 2005a; Eshleman et al., 2005b; Guay et al., 1999; Jackson et al., 2000; Marseille et al., 1999; Musoke et al., 1999).
-The PMTCT exposed individuals had obtained NVP treatment at different time points in between 1999 to 2006 whereas the antiretroviral drugs were rolled out in South Africa in 2004.
+The HIV infected individuals that were exposed to nevirapine (NVP) through PMTCT had obtained the drug at different time points in between 1999 to 2006 whereas the antiretroviral drugs were rolled out in South Africa in 2004.
 This would mean that among the PMTCT exposed individuals, most of them had time gap of over a year before they underwent antiretroviral therapy.